Overview

 Competitive churnCustomer moves to a competitorCompetitor mention in reviews or contact center transcripts

-How CX analytics predicts and prevents churn
+How does CX analytics predict and prevent churn?

 The feedback patterns that precede churn are detectable before a customer actually leaves.
 Key signals include: